 The park is suitable for all ages, with several rides for the kids along with experiences for bigger groups and families.
 However, nothing tops Carowinds’ signature ride, the Fury 325.
 To cool off after such an exhilarating time, jump into the wave pools or get the heart pumping once more on the giant water slides.

 Speaking of fun things to do in Charlotte with kids, ImaginOn is a unique attraction.
-On the inside is a children’s library that is an educational as it is inspiring.
+On the inside is a children’s library that’s as educational as it is inspiring.
 But the library isn’t what encourages so many return visits.
 No, it’s the many interactive exhibits, the state-of-the-art theaters and production studios.
 All which are designed to stimulate the young mind and develop their creativity.

 Other fun games and activities for kids include the puppet center, a magnetic poetry wall, the expansive Lego playing area and a fantastic selection of board games.
 ImaginOn is a great place to take your family if a day at Carowinds is a bridge too far.